 Combine Points Across Cards

-Capital One makes it very easy to combine Rewards among your own accounts.
-To do so (for example, to move Rewards miles from your Venture One card to your Capital One® Spark® Miles card), simply open the card account from which you wish to move the miles, click on “Redeem” under your Rewards miles balance, and choose “Move Rewards”.
+Capital One makes it very easy to combine Rewards between accounts.
+For example, to move Rewards miles from your Venture card to your Venture X card, simply open the card account from which you wish to move the miles, click on “Redeem” under your Rewards miles balance, and choose “Move Rewards”.

 This will give you a drop-down menu where you can choose the account to which you want to send your Rewards miles.
 You can then enter the exact amount you wish to transfer.
-There is no minimum transfer.
-The maximum is simply your current available Rewards miles balance.
+There is no minimum and the maximum is simply your current available rewards balance.

 Share Points Across Cardholders

-Capital One very generously allows people to transfer Rewards to anyone else, for free.
-There are no minimums and no limits as to the number of Rewards miles you can transfer to another cardholder.
+Capital One generously allows people to transfer miles to anyone else for free.
+There are no minimums and no limits as to the number of miles you can transfer to another cardholder.

-- If your spouse/sibling/parent/neighbor/cousin/friend is a few thousand miles short of having enough for a business or first class ticket when transferred to a partner, this program feature makes it easy to top up and/or to combine with other transferable points to put together the desired award.
-Along the same lines, if you are redeeming points for several travelers and you would rather have them all on one PNR rather than booking multiple tickets out of separate accounts, combining points across cardholders can make this easier.
+- If your spouse/sibling/parent/neighbor/cousin/friend is a few thousand miles short of having enough for a business or first class ticket when transferred to a partner, this feature makes it easy to top up and/or to combine with other transferable points to put together the desired award.
+Along the same lines, if you are redeeming points for several travelers and you would rather have them all on one reservation (rather than booking multiple tickets out of separate accounts), combining points across cardholders can make this easier.

 - If a friend has elite status with a particular program, there may be instances where it could be beneficial to transfer your Capital One rewards miles to your friend so that they can transfer to the desired airline or hotel program and make the booking for you (for instance, a friend with Air Canada elite status may have access to additional award inventory or preferential pricing on Air Canada flights).